nselem/corason/README.md

-# EvoDivMet
-Bioinformatic Tools for studying evolution of metabolic diversity
-Tools:
-- EvoMining
-- CORASON

-## CORASON
+# CORASON

-### CORe Analysis of Syntenic Orthologs to prioritize Natural Product-Biosynthetic Gene Cluster
+## CORe Analysis of Syntenic Orthologs to prioritize Natural Product-Biosynthetic Gene Clusters
-CORASON is a visual tool that searchs for gene clusters similar to a given one, if exists a genomic core on this clusters CORASON finds it and sort them phylogenetically according to its core.
+CORASON is a visual tool that identifies gene clusters that share a common genomic core and reconstructs multi-locus phylogenies of these gene clusters to explore their evolutionary relatioinships.

-**Input:** query gen and RAST genome database.
+**Input:** query gene and RAST genome database.
-**Output:** SVG graph with clusters sorted according to core genomic tree from clusters.
+**Output:** SVG graph with clusters sorted according to the multi-locus phylogeny of the common core.

 CORASON was developed to find and prioritize biosynthetic gene clusters, but can be used for any kind of clusters.

 #### Advantages
 -**SVG graphs** Scalable graphs that allows metadata easy display.
--**Interactive** CORASON is not an static database, it allows you to explore your own genomes.
+-**Interactive** CORASON is not a static database, it allows you to explore your own genomes.
--**Reproducibility** CORASON runs on docker, that allows to always conduce the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree distributions.
+-**Reproducibility** CORASON runs on docker, which allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree distributions.

 ## CORASON Installation guide